-QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • An appropriate Bachelor degree level or higher qualification in Psychology, Social Work or related discipline. • Please note: The scope of this position does not require the incumbent to practice as a 'clinical psychologist' or a registered occupational therapist and, as such, discipline specific registration is not a requirement.
-If the incumbent wishes to maintain registration it is at the incumbent's discretion and will not impact on the scope of this role.
+QUALIFICATION ONS AND OTHER REQUIREMENTS DESIRABLE Welfa ppropriate Bachelor degree level or higher qualification in a Health or are related field such as Occupational Therapy, Psychology, Social Work, ly Therapy, Speech Pathology or related discipline. pract regist requi se note: The scope of this position does not require the incumbent to tice as a registered psychologist, occupational therapist or other AHPRA tered profession and, as such, discipline specific registration is not a irement.
+If the incumbent wishes to maintain registration it is at the mbent's discretion and will not impact on the scope of this role. a Crii must hold a valid WWCC, current drivers licence at all times and undergo minal Records Check prior to employment.
+Subsequently, staff must rt any criminal charges or court matters.

-Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
-Subsequently, staff must report any criminal charges or court matters. • A minimum of 2 years' experience conducting clinical work with children
+A minimum of 2 years' experience conducting clinical work with children